smitelli/scottsmitelli.com/templates/resume.md

 # Scott Smitelli | <scott@smitelli.com>

 Senior backend and DevOps engineer with ten years of experience.
 Enjoys interpreted languages such as Python and environments where infrastructure is code.
-Enjoys tinkering with the interesting aspects of technology and automating the tedious bits.
+Likes tinkering with the interesting aspects of technology while automating the more tedious bits.

 ## Experience